apache/apisix/lua/apisix/plugins/limit-req.md

 </html>
 ```

-This means that the limit count plugin is in effect.
+This means that the limit req plugin is in effect.

 #### disable plugin
-When you want to disable the limit count plugin, it is very simple,
+When you want to disable the limit req plugin, it is very simple,
  you can delete the corresponding json configuration in the plugin configuration,
   no need to restart the service, it will take effect immediately:
 ```shell